ava-labs/avalanche-network-runner/README.md

 ## Note

-This tool is under heavy development and the documentation/code snippers below may vary slightly from the actual code in the repository.
+This tool is under heavy development and the documentation/code snippets below may vary slightly from the actual code in the repository.
 Updates to the documentation may happen some time after an update to the codebase.
 Nonetheless, this README should provide valuable information about using this tool.

 ## Overview